midarrlabs/midarr-server/README.md

 /path/to/sonarr/shows:/shows
 ```
 This is so `Midarr` has the same reference to your media library as the integrations, and can find them.

+## Gotchas

+#### Media codec support
+* Video H264
+* Audio AAC / MP3
+* Container MP4

+#### Server setup

+There is currently no initial server setup for walking through setting everything up, including the first user / admin account.

+You must manually setup the first user account by inserting an entry into the postgres database, and setting the `is_admin` flag to `true`

+Use https://bcrypt-generator.com/ to encrypt your password.

 ## Contributing